BW Migration to HANA

-Today, I was at the SAP BW/4HANA official launch in gorgeous San Francisco when SAP announced the immediate release to customers as of September 7, 2016.
-SAP calls it 'The Next-Generation Data Warehouse', coinciding with with the event's co-sponsor AWS who just achieved the latest SAP HANA certification for the X1 instance being able to scale out HANA to 14 TB systems.
-Early customers' live testimonials included Fairfax Media from Australia, and ConAgra Foods, Colgate was on stage also, who has been a long time SAP and BW customer (since I installed the BW 1.0 back then for them - Yes folks, I was there!) currently still on BW on HANA.
-The live demo was indeed gorgeous, but the questions still remain "How do we get there?".
+Today, I was at the SAP BW/4HANA official launch in gorgeous San Francisco when SAP announced the immediate release to customers on September 7, 2016.
+SAP calls it 'The Next-Generation Data Warehouse', coinciding with the event's co-sponsor AWS who just achieved the latest SAP HANA certification for the X1 instance being able to scale out HANA to 14 TB systems.
+Early customers' live testimonials included Fairfax Media from Australia and ConAgra Foods, Colgate was on stage also, who has been a long-time SAP and BW customer (since I installed the BW 1.0 back then for them - Yes folks, I was there!) currently still on BW on HANA.
+The live demo was indeed gorgeous, but the question remains "How do we get there?".

 New Implementation